kichoumen/blog/_posts/2024-07-29-not-using-nvarchar-max.md

 	AND CHARACTER_MAXIMUM_LENGTH = - 1;
 ```

 Then after getting the results you can choose the best action for each one.
+Also note that it can be done for other types, just like `varchar(max)`, and other databases, just like MySQL, PostgreSQL or Oracle.
 Be careful!

 Peace ✌️